 Also, keep in mind that even if a dog owner is negligent in allowing their dog to attack, their negligence can be reduced if the victim provokes or incites the attack.

-The attorneys at Barrett Nonni and Homola prepare clients with the knowledge of the law surround dog attacks.
+The attorneys at Barrett Nonni Homola & Ferraro prepare clients with the knowledge of the law surround dog attacks.
 There are intricacies that many people do not know about.
-For example, in Georgia, if a dog owner is negligent in allowing their dog to attack, their negligence can be reduced if the victim provokes or incites the attack.
-While in Florida some case law allows for compensation to individuals injured while trying to flee from a dog chasing or attempting to attack them.
-We prepare and arm our clients with the information necessary to achieve a favorable and maximal result for compensation and relief.
+Florida law allows for compensation to individuals injured while trying to flee from a dog chasing or attempting to attack them.
+Our dog bite lawyers in Florida prepare and arm our clients with the information necessary to achieve a favorable and maximal result for compensation and relief.

 Experiencing a dog attack can leave emotional and psychological scars as well as physical scars.
 The trauma involved with this negative experience should be addressed with counseling and therapy, if necessary.
 Once you have taken the time to process the situation, you should seek out legal advice to determine whether there is a potential legal claim.

 If you or a loved one has been injured as the result of a dog or animal attack you may be entitled to compensation for your injuries.
-Call Barrett Nonni & Homola for a free consultation regarding your dog bite claim in Tallahassee today.
+Call Barrett Nonni Homola & Ferraro at (850) 601-1111 or send an online message for a free consultation regarding your Florida dog bite claim today.